 The increasing cost of civil litigation, whether through legal fees, higher liability insurance premiums, defensive business practices or simply reduced investment opportunities, is a significant burden for Kentucky's employers.
-These costs are not only hurting businesses and their employees, but also consumers as they are passed on in the form of higher prices and fewer choices.
+These costs are not only hurting businesses and their employees but also consumers as they are passed on in the form of higher prices and fewer choices.
 Kentucky must turn back the clock on expansion of employer civil liability.

-The number of suits filed in Kentucky's circuit courts jumped 60% from 2002 to 2009 and, according to the Institute for Legal Reform, the state's legal climate ranking fell from 29th in 2008 to 40th in 2010.
-To stem the costly tide of an increasingly and unnecessarily litigious environment, the Chamber supports reasonable limitations on civil liability and a constitutional change that would allow the General Assembly to enact caps on awards for noneconomic damages.
+According to the Institute for Legal Reform, in 2012 Kentucky ranked 38th out of all the states for our legal liability climate.
+To stem the costly tide of an increasingly and unnecessarily litigious environment, the Chamber supports reasonable limitations on civil liability and a constitutional change that would allow the General Assembly to enact caps on awards for non-economic damages.
 Additionally, Kentucky businesses should be permitted to challenge state statutes or appeal the actions of a state agency by filing suit in the circuit court in the county where the business is located.
 These needed reforms will have a stabilizing influence on our tort system, making the state far more attractive to employers and potential employers alike.